circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Creating a `config.yml` File
 The most flexible means to customize your build is to add a `.circleci/config.yml` file to your project, which allows you to run arbitrary bash commands at various points in the build process.
-See the [Writing Jobs With Steps]( {{ site.baseurl }}/2.0/configuration-reference/) document for a detailed discussion of the structure of the `config.yml` file. **Note:** A number of options in the document will not work for macOS builds.
+See the [Configuration Reference]( {{ site.baseurl }}/2.0/configuration-reference/) document for a detailed discussion of the structure of the `config.yml` file. **Note:** A number of options in the document will not work for macOS builds.

 ### Installing Custom Packages